-The I-Pathways Online HSE preparation course provides individualized instruction in reading, writing, literature, mathematics, science, and social studies in preparation for HSE tests.
+The I-Pathways Online Illinois High School Diploma preparation course provides individualized instruction in reading, writing, literature, mathematics, science, and social studies in preparation for HSE tests.
 The course is offered using an online format with hybrid/learning lab components.
 Study skills and test preparation skills are included as well as workforce skills.
-Students must demonstrate computer competence and achieve a reading grade level equivalency of 9.0 and up.
+Students must demonstrate computer competence and achieve a reading grade level equivalency of 9.0 - 9.9.
 Information about transition to college and/or careers is included.
 Repeatable three times Not transferable.